Intent - we are creating Historians by...

 The study of History will encourage children of primary age to develop a sense of the past and to foster an awareness of the differences between different societies and periods and to consider the changes and causes of change over time.

-In History lessons we try to develop the following skills:
+In History lessons we aim for the children to develop the following:

 · Chronological awareness